napframework/nap/docs/doxygen/markdown/rendering.md

 - stores and updates the uniform shader values
 - stores and updates global render settings such as the blend and depth mode

- This schematic shows how to bind a shader to a mesh and render it to screen using the RenderableMeshComponent(@ref nap::RenderableMeshComponent)
+ This schematic shows how to bind a shader to a mesh and render it to screen using the [RenderableMeshComponent](@ref nap::RenderableMeshComponent)

 ![](@ref content/shader_material_binding.png)

 Multiple materials can reference the same shader.
 You can change the properties of a material on a global (resource) and instance level.
-To change the properties of a material on an instance you use a MaterialInstance(@ref nap::MaterialInstance) object.
+To change the properties of a material on an instance you use a [MaterialInstance](@ref nap::MaterialInstance) object.
 A material instance is used to override  uniform values and change the render state of a material.
 This makes it possible to create a complex material with default attribute mappings and uniform values but override specific settings for a specific object.
 Imagine you have twenty buttons on your screen that all look the same, but when you move your mouse over a button you want it to light up.
 You can do this by making a single material that is configured to show a normal button and change the unifom 'color' for the button you are hovering over.
 Changing the color uniform is done by altering the material instance attribute 'color'.

 Mapping Attributes {#mapping_attrs}
 -----------------------